spaceman35/spaceman35/now.md

 I'm currently finishing up graduate school in Sogang University and trying to enjoy the spring weather and upcoming cherry blossom season to the fullest!

-### Moving
-- Preparing to move to Washington, DC this summer!
+I'm also preparing to move to Washington, DC this summer.
 I'm starting a new job at the Pentagon and I'm very excited to get back to a normal military job (as great as these last few years have been!!)

+#### Currently reading:
+- "The Second Mountain" by David Brooks
+- lots of papers for grad school...the best of the best may make it to the [reading list page.](/books.md)

+#### Currently watching
+- Severance season 2

+#### Currently listening to
+- I'm currently super into 윤하 (Younha) out of South Korea.
+She brings what's best about japanese rock into the Korean space, and her songs have lately been about scientific topics!
+My favorite song right now is [Point Nemo.](https://www.youtube.com/watch?v=GCKSrC6XVOk)

-### Travels
+#### Travels
 - I recently got back from a trip to the Philippines and a trip to Singapore!
 The food was incredible in both places, but the sheer variety of delicious food in Singapore was life-changing.
 ![singapore](/docs/singapore.jpeg)
 ![philippines](/docs/philippines.jpeg)

-### Currently reading
-- "The Second Mountain" by David Brooks

-### Currently watching
-- Severance season 2